Why Investors Often Buy Euphoria And Sell Fear

 Recent market data and examples vividly illustrate the phenomenon of investors buying into euphoria and selling out of fear.
 These real-world events provide valuable insights into market trends and behavioural patterns significantly impacting investment decisions.

-One notable example that highlights the tendency of investors to succumb to euphoria is the dot-com bubble of the late 1990s.
+One notable example that highlights investors’ tendency to succumb to euphoria is the dot-com bubble of the late 1990s.
 During this period, investors were captivated by the potential of the emerging internet industry.
 The belief that technology stocks were the key to untold riches fueled a buying frenzy.
 Investors rushed to invest in internet-related companies, often disregarding traditional valuation metrics.
 This euphoria-driven buying spree eventually reached a tipping point, resulting in a market crash when the valuations of these companies became severely disconnected from their underlying fundamentals.

 Similarly, the global financial crisis of 2008 showcased the power of fear in driving investor behaviour.
 As the crisis unfolded, fear gripped the markets, leading to widespread panic among investors.
 Faced with the collapse of financial institutions and an uncertain economic outlook, many investors hastily sold their holdings in a desperate attempt to protect their investments.
 This fear-driven selling intensified the market downturn, exacerbating the crisis.